heritechie/map-boundary-editor/README.md

 [![license](https://img.shields.io/npm/l/map-boundary-editor)](LICENSE)
 [![downloads](https://img.shields.io/npm/dm/map-boundary-editor)](https://www.npmjs.com/package/map-boundary-editor)

-**map-boundary-editor** is a generic, embeddable, map-based boundary editor implemented as a Web Component.
+**map-boundary-editor** is a lightweight, embeddable map-based boundary editor designed for defining and validating geographic service boundaries.

-It allows users to visually draw and edit a geographic boundary and outputs a standard **GeoJSON** representation that can be reused across different map engines and backend systems.
+It is optimized for use cases where a **user-defined area (polygon)** must be evaluated against a **fixed administrative or reference boundary** — such as service eligibility, coverage restriction, or zoning rules.

 ---